 This particular type of crunch will target the exact muscle group that you want for longer, better sexual performance.

-a) Lie on your back with your legs up in the air bent at a 90degree angle.
-Your lower legs will be parallel to the ground and your upper legs will be at a 90degree angle from your upper
+- Lie on your back with your legs up in the air bent at a 90 degree angle.
+Put both of your hands at your side to maintain equilibrium.
+Your lower legs will be parallel to the ground and your upper legs will be at a 90 degree angle from your upper body.

 Building up these muscles will greatly help to improve your technique and stamina in the bedroom.